traefik/mesh/docs/content/contributing/building-testing.md

 ---
-title: "Treafik Mesh Building and Testing"
+title: "Traefik Mesh Building and Testing"
-description: "This documentation articles explains how you can build your own Traefik Mesh binary from the sources."
+description: "This documentation article explains how you can build your own Traefik Mesh binary from the sources."
 ---

 # Building and Testing